Electrical safety

 • Use sockets safely – it’s better to use a bar adaptor (multi board) on a lead than a block adaptor

-• only use one adaptor per socket – don’t plug one adaptor into another and try to keep to one plug per socket
+• Only use one adaptor per socket – don’t plug one adaptor into another and try to keep to one plug per socket

 Appliances